Morten Frost

-Morten Frost or Morten Frost Hansen (born 4 April 1958) is a former badminton player and later coach, who represented Denmark.
+Morten Frost Hansen (born 4 April 1958) is a badminton player and later coach, who represented Denmark.
 As a player, he spent twelve years in the top three of the world rankings.
+After his retirement in 1991, he became director of performance for Badminton Denmark and also coaches in Malaysia and South Africa.
+He has been appointed Badminton Association of Malaysia's national technical director from 2015 to 2020, and later as the performance director of Badminton England.

 Badminton career

-During his career, Frost won almost every available top level championship, except the World Badminton Championships where he scored a silver medal twice (1985 and 1987).
+During his career, Frost won almost every available top level championship, except the World Championships where he scored a silver medal twice (1985 and 1987).
 When he lost his second World Championship in the finals, the headlines rang out "The World's greatest badminton player may never be World Champion."
 While this may be the enduring footnote to his career, Frost dominated at the much coveted All England Open Badminton Championships.
 He won that tournament in 1982, 1984, 1986, and 1987.
 He also was European champion in 1984 and 1986.
 He won the Nordic championship each year from 1978 through 1984 and again in 1988.

 Frost is also distinguished by winning all of the invitational Grand Prix tournaments at least once, including his home country's Denmark Open, of which he was champion 1980-1986 and 1989.
 Morten Frost represented Denmark on the national team from 1976 to 1991, longer than anyone else.

 Noted for his exceptionally smooth and fluid footwork, Frost's playing style was something of a cross between the traditional singles game featuring numerous clears (lobs) and drops, with smashes often reserved for weak returns, and the modern singles game featuring more smashing from the outset of a rally to create openings.

 Morten Frost was inducted into the BWF Badminton Hall of Fame in 1998.